c4710n/ft/README.md

 Visit [starter-ft](https://github.com/m31271n/starter-ft) to get examples about how to use this library.

+## Maintainence

+### Updating PIXI

+ft hacks codes from PIXI.
+So, when updating PIXI, remember to search `OVERRIDES ORIGINAL PIXI CODE` in order to locate related codes.

 ## Supported By

 ft is supported by following libraries: